Humpnduati/Cryptocurrency_Market_Analysis/read.md

 Overview

-This repository runs a pipeline that ingests hourly cryptocurrency price and volume data, computes intraday patterns, rolling volatility, event impact analysis, volume-volatility relationships, and drawdowns, and exports plots and CSVs for downstream reporting and presentation.
+This repository runs a pipeline that ingests hourly cryptocurrency price and volume data, computes intraday patterns, Price Spikes analysis, event impact analysis and exports plots for downstream reporting and presentation.

 Data